Frequently Asked Questions About California Employment Law

 may be terminated at the will of either the employee or the employer with

 or without cause or notice.
 This is generally the case if there is no

-oral or written contract specifying the terms of employment.
+contract specifying the terms of employment.

 Am I entitled to overtime pay?